 Rob Rosenthal [00:02:48] Is the school still.
 Is it open now today as we speak?
 What is the status?

 Nancy Winkler [00:02:54] It has been shut down by the state, however, there.
-If you look at their current Web site, there is a new director and they are talking about opening the school again.
-Hopefully that will never happen.
+If you look at their current web site, there is a new director and they are talking about opening the school again.
+Hopefully, that will never happen.
 Currently, we represent over 250 young men that have passed through those doors who have been abused.
 And as I say, that sent there not only from Pennsylvania but from states across the country.
 We have a gentleman that was sent there from Texas.
-And what what they’ve gone through has been life altering for them.
-The they have not told family members for many years.
+And what they’ve gone through has been life-altering for them.
+They have not told family members for many years.
 They’ve kept it secret.
 People have had broken bones.
 People have had stitches.
 People have had emotional trauma that has just changed their lives forever.
 There have been young boys that have been raped.
 It is a place that needed to be shut down and a form thorough investigation criminally as well as civil actions need to be filed so that they can they justice can be served for the young boys whose lives have been altered.

 Rob Rosenthal [00:04:11] Is it your understanding at this point that the administration was aware of these abuses?
 Are they and what are they saying?
 What did what is this school’s defensive reaction?

 Nancy Winkler [00:04:23] We have just filed a few of these actions and we’ll be filing more.
 As I say, we represent over 250 young men today who have passed through those doors and have been abused.
 But it is our understanding that there has been a culture of abuse that has been perpetuated.
 And, you know, that has from the leadership down.

 Rob Rosenthal [00:04:47] And I would imagine, as you said, it sounds like from their website that they’re planning to reopen it at this point.
 Is leadership saying these these allegations are false and none of this ever happened?
 Are they not saying anything worth?
 Where do they stand?